-The California Hospital Lien Act (HLA) (See California Civil Code sections 3045.1 to 3045.6), hospitals may claim repayment for all “emergency and ongoing” medical care provided to an injured patient who was injured in “an accident, or negligent or wrongful act.”
-The hospital could place a lien on the alleged tortfeasor “to the extent of the amount of the reasonable and necessary charges of the hospital.”
+The hospital could place a lien on an alleged tortfeasor “to the extent of the amount of the reasonable and necessary charges of the hospital.”
 (See Civ.
 Code, § 3045.1; see also Gov. Code, § 23004.
-Note that this is different than the ‘allowed amount’.
+Note that this is different from the ‘allowed amount’.

-Hospital liens impose a duty on a defendant to pay the hospital for emergency and ongoing services provided to an injured patient who has sued the third party for causing the harm. a defendant who settles with a patient without honoring a perfected hospital lien remains liable to the hospital for the cost of care provided.
+Under this Standard, a Hospital lien imposes a duty on a defendant to pay the hospital for emergency and ongoing services provided to an injured patient who has sued the third party for causing the harm.
+A defendant who settles with a patient without honoring a hospital lien remains liable to the hospital for the cost of care provided.
 (Civ.
 Code, § 3045.4.)

-Under Texas Property Code 55.002(a), hospitals are automatically granted a lien against ‘a cause of action or claim of an individual who receives hospital services for injuries caused by an accident that is attributed to the negligence of another person.’
-Liens allow hospitals that provide emergency care to uninsured patients to claim a portion of any legal award that the patient might receive for the accident.
+Texas Standards require a hospital provides treatment to anyone in need of emergency medical attention.
+The Texas medical lien Standard (Texas Property Code 55.002(a)), automatically grants a lien for medical care provided as a result of injuries caused by an accident that is attributed to the negligence of another person.
+This enables a hospital that provides emergency care to uninsureds to claim a percentage of a legal award that the patient could receive for the accident.

 Lien Limits in Texas

-As of December 2020, the only counties in Florida with lien statutes are:
+As of December 2020, Florida counties with hospital lien Standards are:

 Liens May be Difficult to Resolve without an Expert Witness and an Attorney

-Liens are sometimes problematic in personal injury and third-party liability because a health plan or ERISA plan may only adjudicate a medical claim for payment after a lien is released.
-This is because hospitals may make more from the lien value on a personal injury claim than if they submit a claim to an insured’s health insurance.
+Liens can be problematic in personal injury and third-party liability cases.
+This is because a health plan or ERISA plan may only adjudicate a medical claim for payment after a lien is released.
+Hospitals may make more from the lien value on a personal injury claim than if they submit a claim to an insured’s health insurance.
+Therefore the hospital has a potential option to never submit the medical bills to insurance.
 On the other hand, we have seen attorneys file complaints against hospitals for tortious interference with an insured’s health plan in retaliation.

-Although the extent of the rights protected by substantive due process may be controversial, its theoretical basis is firmly established and forms the basis for much of modern constitutional case law.
-Passage of the Reconstruction Amendments (13th, 14th, and 15th) gave the federal courts the authority to intervene when a state threatened fundamental rights of its citizens, and one of the most important doctrines ﬂowing from this is the application of the Bill of Rights to the states through the Due Process Clause.
+Although the rights protected by substantive due process could be be controversial, its theoretical basis is established.
+It forms the basis for most constitutional case law today.
+Passage of the Reconstruction Amendments (13th, 14th, and 15th) provided federal courts with authority to intervene if a state threatens a fundamental right of its citizens.
+This is one of the essential doctrines ﬂowing from the Bill of Rights to states through a Due Process Clause.
+(See cite here).

-The Emergency Medical Treatment and Labor Act (EMTALA) is a federal law that requires anyone coming to an emergency department to be stabilized and treated, regardless of their insurance status or ability to pay, but since its enactment in 1986 has remained an unfunded mandate
+EMTALA, the Federal Emergency Medical Treatment and Labor Act requires that anyone admitted to an emergency department must be treated and stabilized, regardless of their insurance status or ability to pay.

-In fact Section 111 of the Medicare, Medicaid, and SCHIP Extension Act of 2007 (MMSEA) added mandatory reporting requirements with respect to Medicare beneficiaries who have coverage under group health plan (GHP) arrangements as well as for Medicare beneficiaries who receive settlements, judgments, awards or other payment from liability insurance (including self-insurance), no-fault insurance, or workers’ compensation, collectively referred to as Non-Group Health Plan (NGHP) or NGHP insurance.
+Section 111 of the Medicare, Medicaid, and SCHIP Extension Act of 2007 (MMSEA) added mandatory reporting requirements concerning Medicare beneficiaries who have coverage under the group health plan (GHP) arrangements as well as for Medicare beneficiaries who receive settlements, judgments, awards, or other payment from liability insurance (including self-insurance), no-fault insurance, or workers’ compensation, collectively referred to as Non-Group Health Plan (NGHP) or NGHP insurance.